 God

 We believe that God is three persons in one: the Father, who created and sustains the world; the Son, who lived as a human being, died, and rose from the dead; and the Holy Spirit who works God’s will in the world.
+These three persons are co-equal and are one God.

 Humanity